The Best Household Germ Killers

 • Use hydrogen peroxide before the expiration date and within six months of purchase.

-• Not sure if your bottle is still effective?
+Do you still need to determine whether your bottle is effective?
 Here's an easy test: Pour a bit into a sink.
 If it bubbles (reacting with the metal), it's still good to go as a germ fighter.

-When using hydrogen peroxide, test first in an inconspicuous surface area to make sure it doesn't discolor or fade the surface.
+When using hydrogen peroxide, test in an inconspicuous surface area to ensure it doesn't discolor or fade the surface.

 PLACES TO DISINFECT WITH HYDROGEN PEROXIDE: Tubs, tile, and grout; toilets; small metal items, such as keys and tools; wooden cutting boards; refrigerator; sponges (both kitchen and bathing) and makeup blenders; thermometers; razors; and toothbrushes.